Publication Style and Type

 To guarantee a fast review and publication; we require a strict page limit for all papers in this journal, without any exception.

 This strict limit is 4 pages, and the format is required to be exactly as stated in this guideline.
 Research findings and results whose fast dissemination will spark interest in the academic and industrial communities, and whose main points can be captured within this page limit are best targeted for this journal.
-Research papers that require elaborate context, elaborate formalization, and large amount of data or formal proofs to convince the readers will be better targeted for other archival journals in the field.
-If you are writing for IEEE ESL, a general guideline is to minimize the motivational text and point to directly relevant background work without, of course, any omissions.
+Research papers that require elaborate context, elaborate formalization and large amounts of data or formal proofs to convince the readers will be better targeted for other archival journals in the field.
+If you are writing for IEEE ESL, a general guideline is to minimize the motivational text and point directly to relevant background work without, of course, any omissions.
 In some cases, directly stating the problem that you are attempting to address may be an appropriate starting point.

 Manuscript can be one of three types: regular manuscripts, letters to the editor and a Response Manuscript.
 Per IEEE policy, all published manuscripts should be peer-reviewed for originality and technical soundness.
 If you are writing a "Response Manuscript" that is a follow up of an earlier published work, use the introductory text to capture the main points of the manuscript for the reader who may not have the benefit of having read the prior work.